Shell Completion & Autocomplete¶

 autoload -Uz compinit && compinit.

-fish without Homebrew, you can extract the fish completions from the
+fish without Homebrew, you can extract the fish completions (

 tar Archive of Completion Scripts for Manual Deployment¶

-Although most people will use techniques like Homebrew for installation, a tar archive of the shell completion scripts is available in each release, called
+Although most people will use techniques like Homebrew for installation, a tar archive of shell completion scripts for various shells is available in each release, called